On this page

 MCP Catie provides metrics for monitoring SSE connections:

-: Current number of active SSE connectionsmcp_router_sse_connections_total
+- mcp_router_sse_connections: Current number of active SSE connections

-: Total number of SSE connections establishedmcp_router_sse_errors_total
+- mcp_router_sse_connections_total: Total number of SSE connections established

-: Number of SSE connection errors
+- mcp_router_sse_errors_total: Number of SSE connection errors

-These metrics are available at the /metrics
+These metrics are available at the /metrics endpoint.

 SSE Performance Considerations